 WALKING WITH THE ENEMY has a very strong moral worldview with strong Christian elements.
 At the center of the story are Jews and Christians who risk their lives to save men, women and children.
 Inspirational and emotionally gripping, the movie is a testament to the impact one man can have against an evil empire.
 The violence, though not gratuitous, is still intense and warrants strong caution.

+Inspired by a true story, WALKING WITH THE ENEMY takes place during the final 18 months of World War II.
+The Hungarian leader sees how the war is going and begins to cut ties with Hitler’s National Socialist regime.
+Because of his decision, Hungarian Jews are no longer protected and are seen as the enemy by the desperate Nazi soldiers.
+Elek is a young Jewish man desperate to find his family members, who were taken away.
+In order to help save Jewish lives, he starts impersonating Nazi officers using a stolen uniform.
+The longer he does this, the more people are saved, but the more his life is in danger.
 WALKING WITH THE ENEMY is a very exciting, inspiring World War II drama.
 The acting is powerful.
 The sets and special effects are very impressive for an independent movie.
 Emotionally griping, WALKING WITH THE ENEMY also has a very strong moral worldview, with strong Christian elements, where Jews and Christians risk their lives to save men, women and children.
 However, the violence, though not gratuitous, is still intense and warrants strong caution.